 An inconsequential note in Gaimard’s diary, and an expedition down another rabbit hole, and one that turned out to have multiple branching tunnels, once inside.
 The note was a consequence of the copying by Gaimard of items that interested him from documents held in the archives of Guam, .
 Concerning the population of Guam, he learned that

 Is Gaimard suggesting that people from all these places had come to Guam by the time he arrived there?
 There is precious little evidence for their presence.
-His ‘Terrenate’ must surely be the small volcanic island of Ternate, which lies less than 20 km east of the west coast of Halmahera and was the centre of a considerable empire financed (as was the much less well-known Siau, on the opposite side of the Molucca Sea) by the proceeds of the spice trade.
-Guam was well beyond the furthest limits of their territorial expansion, but there is a third tiny island in this region that was the seat of an important ‘spice sultanate’, and this was the only one through whose territory the Uranie passed.
-This was the island of Tidore, near neighbour and of similar size to Ternate, but with a sultan who looked east to Papua rather than south to Banda and Sulawesi.
-That vision made him the (very) nominal overlord of the Kimalaha of Guebe, the piratical chieftain who first visited the Uranie when it was becalmed of the south-eastern tip of Halmahera and who visited it again when it was moored close to the observatory site on Lawak.
+His ‘Terrenate’ must surely be the small volcanic island of Ternate, which lies less than 20 km east of the west coast of Halmahera and was the centre of a considerable empire financed by the proceeds of the spice trade, as was the much less well-known Siau (surely the ‘Siao’ in this list) on the opposite side of the Molucca Sea .
+Guam was well beyond the furthest limits of their territorial expansion of either, but there is a third tiny island in this region that was the seat of an important ‘spice sultanate’, and it was the only one through whose territory the Uranie passed.
+It was the empire of the island of Tidore, a near neighbour and of similar size to Ternate, but with a sultan who looked east to Papua rather than south to Banda and Sulawesi.
+That vision made him the (very) nominal overlord of the Kimalaha of Guebe, the piratical chieftain who first made contact with the Uranie when it was becalmed off the south-eastern tip of Halmahera and who visited it again when it was moored at the observatory site on Lawak.

 It was spice that brought Europeans to this remote corner of the Moluccas, and inevitably entangled the sultanates in the political and religious struggles of Europe.
 By the time of the voyage of the Uranie, the outlines of the future colonial empires had been established, with Spain nominally in control of the Philippines and the Dutch, equally nominally, the dominant power in the Moluccas,.
 They latter had almost, but not quite, ejected the Portuguese from the islands and had neutralised another possible rival by excahanging the island of Manhattan for Great Britain’s tenuous foothold in the Banda Islands.